proto-aiken-13/tp/docs/DeveloperGuide.md

 ### Find Group of Students

 #### Implementation
-Find Group of Students command is handled by FindGroupCommand, FindGroupCommandParser, and Model.
+Find Group of Students command is handled by `FindGroupCommand`, `FindGroupCommandParser`, and `Model`.
 * `FindGroupCommandParser`: Parse user inputs.
 * `FindGroupCommand`: Given the parsed user input, execute the command.
 * `Model`: Updates the student list according to the keyword that the user keys in.